ColumPaget/filewatch/README.md

-rename                      Match events where the file seems to have been renamed. modify                      Match events where the file is modified. close                       Match events where the file is closed. time=<HH:MM:SS>             Match events where the time of event matches (time can include wildcards). pid-per-sec=<num>           Match events where a process has opened this many files per second. pid-per-min=<num>           Match events where a process has opened this many files per minute.
+rename                      Match events where the file seems to have been renamed. modify                      Match events where the file is modified. close                       Match events where the file is closed. changed                     Match events where the file is closed, and was modified. time=<HH:MM:SS>             Match events where the time of event matches (time can include wildcards). pid-per-sec=<num>           Match events where a process has opened this many files per second. pid-per-min=<num>           Match events where a process has opened this many files per minute.